cubicool/amccmake/README.rst

 Any psuedo-recent version of CMake will probably be okay.
-You will also need to install gcc and g++, clang and clang++, and the mingw64-g++ packages on whatever distro you develop on (on Fedora, this package is simply called mingw64-gcc, etc.)
+You will also need to install gcc and g++, clang and clang++, and the mingw64-g++ packages on whatever distro you develop on (in Fedora, this package is simply called mingw64-gcc, etc.)